stephen-hqxu/superterrainplus/README.md

   - SuperAlgorithm+: A library of useful algorithms for terrain generation.
     - SuperAlgorithm+Host: Algorithms that are best suited for CPU execution.
     - SuperAlgorithm+Device:  Algorithms that can be benefited from mass parallel computing using GPU.
-  - SuperRealism+: A rendering engine for photo-realistic rendering, with some handy GL functions and object wrappers.
+  - SuperRealism+: A rendering engine for photorealistic rendering, with some handy GL functions and object wrappers.
 - SuperDemo+: An application which demonstrates the usage of the main engine.
 - SuperTest+: Unit test program.